dehvCurtis/dehvCurtis.github.io/Sandbox Buildouts/DevSecOps/DJJJT/djjjt.md

     - ID: `tomcat_server`
     - Description: `Tomcat Server`
     - Username: `ubuntu`
-    - Private Key: `<paste private key created above>`
+    - Private Key: `<paste private key from above>`

+- Open `Jenkinsfile` in webapp repo
   - Add the following to the `Jenkinsfile` and commit so Jenkins will see the update
 ```yaml
     stage ('Tomcat-Deploy') {
       steps {